DaveXFin/DaveXFin/README.md

    I am David or sometimes go by Dave.
 I am a curious individual about programming and software development.
   <ul>
     <li>
      🏗️ I am currently working on an application to help users, plan out their trips by using AI as an assistant to help them budget and ogranize their trip for them.
+You can click on my porfolio link to find out more about teh project as I will give updates after every sprint.
     </li>
     <li>
      🌱 I have recently made a simple portfolio website <a href="https://davidxufin.dev">here</a> using NEXTjs resume template.